To meet the ongoing needs of the Tweed community, now and into the future, Council actively operates 3 sites:

 Can I leave trinkets on a plaque or gravesite?

-No. Council has a policy not to allow trinkets to be left on plaques and gravesite, in order to maintain a consistent and attractive site for all visitors.
+No. Council's policy does not allow for trinkets to be left on plaques and grave sites.
+This helps to ensure sites are maintained and attractive for all visitors.
 In the past, trinkets have dominated individual sites and impacted upon adjacent sites.
 They can also deteriorate and look untidy over time.

 Council's Cemeteries Policy states: